Recent Scientific Publications

 Environmental disclosure has a positive impact on investment recommendations.
 More surprisingly, financial analysts are less likely to issue recommendations in favor of a company that provides environmental disclosures with a low level of assurance than they are for a company with no assurance statement at all.

-Research limitations and implications
+Research Limitations and Implications

-When assurance is voluntary and there are at least two levels, the findings of this study suggest that firms should avoid choosing the lowest level of assurance because it negatively affects investor decisions.
+When assurance is voluntary and there are at least two levels, the results of this study suggest that firms should avoid choosing the lowest level of assurance because it negatively affects investor decisions.
 From this perspective, firms should devote sufficient effort and resources to obtain at least Level 2 environmental disclosure assurance.

 Practical implications

-Given the recommendations made by financial analysts, the authors could expect that firms might prefer to opt for a higher level of assurance or to provide no assurance at all, rather than minimize their financial efforts and resources by choosing a lower level of voluntary assurance regarding environmental disclosure.
+Given the recommendations made by financial analysts, the authors could expect that firms might prefer to opt for a higher level of assurance or to provide no assurance at all rather than minimize their financial efforts and resources by choosing a lower level of voluntary assurance regarding environmental disclosure.

 Social implications